linkedin/eyeglass/packages/eyeglass/README.md

 If your build-tool is [eyeglass-aware](#building-sass-files-with-eyeglass-support), you can reference the eyeglass module with standard Sass import syntax: `@import "my_eyeglass_module/file";`.
 The `my_eyeglass_module` will be resolved to the correct directory in your node modules, and the file will then resolve using the standard import rules for Sass.

+## Transitive dependencies

+Eyeglass modules can depend on other eyeglass modules.
+By default Eyeglass will only allow modules with a direct dependency on another eyeglass module to import files from that module.

+Setting `eyeglass.disableStrictDependencyCheck` to `true` will allow any module in the dependency tree to be imported from any other file in the dependency tree (note: setting this option is discouraged and should not be necessary in most situations).

+Unlike node, Sass has a global namespace.
+There are situations where npm will happily install multiple instances of the same node package within the package hierarchy, even spanning major versions.
+Eyeglass always creates a global resolution of all the different versions of an eyeglass module by picking the instance with the highest version.
+If multiple major versions of the same package are found, eyeglass will warn you by default.
+If you set `eyeglass.strictModuleVersions` to `true`, eyeglass will produce a hard error.
+If you set `eyeglass.strictModuleVersions` to `false` it will silently ignore these version conflicts (this is not recommended).

 ## Manually adding modules

 Eyeglass will transitively auto-discover npm installed modules that are listed in your `package.json` files.
-Just using `npm link` is not enough to use modules on your local filesystem.
-If that isn't sufficient, you can use the `eyeglass.modules` config option to specify a path to your npm module or to even declare an eyeglass module for a project that doesn't declare itself to be one.
+(Just using `npm link` is not enough to use modules on your local filesystem).
+In some cases, you might need to use an eyeglass module that isn't distributed as an npm package, or adapt a sass library that doesn't expose itself as an eyeglass module.
+In these situation, you can manually add modules to your project.

 To add modules that are not part of the npm ecosystem, you can manually add modules via the eyeglass options: